 Wander around The British Library

-Although it’s the national library of the UK, the British Library is also home to a huge world research collection with over 170 million items from every age of written civilisation.
+Although it’s the national library of the UK, the British Library is also home to a huge world research collection with over 170 million items from every age of written civilization.
 For academic and research purposes, you can visit the reading rooms, but you’ll need to register for a reader pass first.
 You can pre-register online, which will allow you to order items in advance of your first visit.
 You’ll need to show up in person to actually register though—so be sure to bring proof of identity and address.

 It’s not just worth a visit for scholars though, there are plenty of exhibitions and public events on throughout the year too.